patrickbryantlab/patrickbryantlab.github.io/research.md

 <br>

 # Agonist Design Beyond Natural Amino Acids
+By transfer learning from RareFold on high-quality structurtes from GPCRdb, we can learn how to incorporate noncanonical amino acids (NCAAs) seen in RareFold to the structure prediction of GPCRs without ever having seen NCAA-based GPCR modulators.
+This creates possibilities for new chemistry, immune evasion and degradation resistance.

 Li Q, Helleday T, **Bryant P**.
 RareFoldGPCR: Agonist Design Beyond Natural Amino Acids. bioRxiv 2025.10.01.679733; doi:10.1101/2025.10.01.679733
 [Paper](https://www.biorxiv.org/content/10.1101/2025.10.01.679733v1)